mantika/whaleprint/README.md

 #### I'm getting connection errors when trying to use whaleprint.

-In OSX this might happen because of an [issue](https://github.com/docker/engine-api/pull/320) in engine-api.
+~~In OSX this might happen because of an [issue](https://github.com/docker/engine-api/pull/320) in engine-api.
-In the meantime just set your `DOCKER_HOST` env variable to your unix socket or TCP connection and you should be ok
+In the meantime just set your `DOCKER_HOST` env variable to your unix socket or TCP connection and you should be ok~~.
+This issue has been merged, it shouldn't be necessary to do this workaround anymore.

 #### What about performance?.